Nexmo/nexmo-developer/_documentation/stitch/in-app-voice/ncco-guide.md

 ## Setting up the answer and event URLs

-If you'd like to set the caller's number the PSTN recipient will see when their PSTN phone rings, we can use the NCCO to set a `from` parameter with a Nexmo virtual number.
+If you'd like to set the caller's number the PSTN recipient will see when their phone rings, we can use the NCCO to set a `from` parameter with a Nexmo virtual number.
+This can be retrieved from what the SDK is forwarding (like the phone number, user Id or any other field that is passed) or other retrieved information(for example the result of a lookup for the phone number of a specific user Id).

 Using the `to` parameter that Nexmo sends our answer URL and the `NEXMO_NUMBER` that you bought we can construct an NCCO like so: